thesolesupplier/anno/README.md

   # Slack webhook URL for the release summary.
   # Required.
   slack_webhook_url: ""

+  # Newline-separated list of glob patterns for file paths to include or exclude in analysis.
+  # Default: All paths.
+  paths: ""
 ```

 **Note:** Ensure Anno requires the previous job(s) to complete first so that it runs only after your deployment is successful: